r37r0m0d3l/consono/docs/README.md

 ## ⌨️ Include

-Default is function for printing variable.
+The default is a function for printing variable.

 ```javascript
 const consono = require("consono").default;